-Annual Report of Employee Stock Purchase, Savings and Similar Plans Pursuant to Section 15(d) of the Securities Exchange Act of 1934

-X Annual Report Pursuant to Section 15(d) of the Securities Exchange Act of 1934 for the fiscal year ended December 31, 2010.
-Or 0 Transition Report Pursuant to Section 15(d) of the Securities Exchange Act of 1934 for the transition period from to Commiss ion File Number: 0-16255 (Johnson Outdoors Inc.) A. Full title of the plan and address of the plan, if different from that of the issuer named below: JOHNSON OUTDOORS RETIREMENT AND SAVINGS PLAN B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office: Johnson Outdoors Inc. 555 Main Street Racine, WI 53403
+Annual Report of Employee Stock Purchase, Savings and Similar Plans Pursuant to Section 15(d) of the Securities Exchange Act of 1934 x Annual Report Pursuant to Section 15(d) of the Securities Exchange Act of 1934 for the fiscal year ended December 31, 2011.
+Or Transition Report Pursuant to Section 15(d) of the Securities Exchange Act of 1934 for the transition period from to Commission File I Number: 0-16255 (Johnson Outdoors Inc.) A. Full title of the plan and address of the plan, if different from that of the issuer named below: JOHNSON OUTDOORS RETIREMENT AND SAVINGS PLAN В. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office: Johnson Outdoors Inc. 555 Main Street Racine, WI 53403

-REQUIRED INFORMATION

-The following financial statements and schedules of the Johnson Outdoors Retirement and Savings Plan (the "Plan"), prepared in accordance with the financial reporting requirements of the Employee Retirement Income Securities Act of 1974, as amended, are filed herewith.
-McGladrey & Pullen LLP, the current independent auditors for the Plan, audited the financial statements and schedules as of and for the Plan fiscal year ended December 31, 2010.
-Grant Thornton LLP, the predecessor independent auditors for the Plan, audited the financial statements and schedules as of and for the Plan fiscal year ended December 31, 2009.
+REQUIRED INFORMATION the following financial statements and schedules of the Johnson Outdoors Retirement and Savings Plan (the "Plan"), prepared in accordance with the financial eporting requirements of the Employee Retirement Income Securities Act of 1974, as amended, are filed herewith.
+McGladrey LLP, the current independent aditors for the Plan, audited the financial statements and schedules as of and for the Plan fiscal years ended December 31, 2011 and December 31, 2010.

-Financial Statements and Reports of Independent Registered Public Accounting Firms
+Financial Statements and Report of Independent Registered Public Accounting Firm